 "You foolish Galatians!
 Who has bewitched you?
 Before your very eyes Jesus Christ was clearly portrayed as crucified.
 I would like to learn just one thing from you: Did you receive the Spirit by observing the law, or by believing what you heard?
 Are you so foolish?
 After beginning with the Spirit, are you now trying to attain your goal by human effort?"(Gal.
 3:1-3)

 The Galatians were being deceived by false teachers.
 They were trying to live the Christian life contrary to God's way.
 They were not living by grace.
 Countless believers today are being deceived in the same way.

 The Apostle Paul hated legalism.
-He called it a "different gospel - which is really no gospel at all" (Gal: 1:6-7) and accused the false teachers of "trying to pervert the gospel of Christ" (Gal.
+He called it a "different gospel -- which is really no gospel at all" (Gal: 1:6-7) and accused the false teachers of "trying to pervert the gospel of Christ" (Gal.
 1:6-7).
-Paul knew that any kind of legalism - in order to be saved or progressively sanctified - denied the power of the cross to transform lives.
-Paul was against anything that denied the power of the work of Christ at the cross and the power of His resurrection.
+Paul knew that any kind of legalism -- in order to be saved or progressively sanctified -- denied the power of the cross to transform lives.
+Paul was against anything that denied the power of the cross work of Jesus Christ and the power of His resurrection.